amith-vp/Kerala-Private-Bus-Timing/README.md

    - Employed the [PDF Table Extractor tool](https://ronnywang.github.io/pdf-table-extractor/) to extract tabular data from the PDF files.

 3. **PDF Content to XML:**
-   - Used the `pdftohtml` command-line tool with options `-c -i -hidden -xml` to convert the PDF content to XML format.
+   - Used the `pdftohtml` command-line tool with options `-c -i -hidden -xml` to convert the PDF content to XML format.[Reference](https://datascience.blog.wzb.eu/2017/02/16/data-mining-ocr-pdfs-using-pdftabextract-to-liberate-tabular-data-from-scanned-documents/)

 4. **Preprocessing Script:**
-   - To remove unnecessary fields or data inconsistencies from the extracted json files,
+   - To remove unnecessary fields or data inconsistencies from the extracted table data.
    ```py
     import json
     file_path = 'input.json'